 Virtual Press Room 2015 - Releases, Quotes, Photos & More

 The Online Trust and Honor Roll Audit is a comprehensive evaluation of a site's and mobile applications best practices in brand and consumer protection, security and privacy.
 This annual comprehensive audit underscores the importance of continued monitoring of security and privacy practices and the risks of becoming complacent.
 Yesterday’s practices and technologies may no longer be applicable or meet today’s regulatory or threat landscape.
 Now in its 7th year, the 2015 Online Trust Audit Honor Roll expands to a broader set of privacy and security enhancing criteria reflecting input from over 100 companies, consumer advocates and security professionals.
-New to the 2015 audit will be an analysis of the Internet of Things (IoT) segment, focusing on home automation and wearable technologies and solutions.
+The 2015 report includes an analysis of the Internet of Things (IoT) segment, focusing on the "connected home" and "wearable technologies".

-The Australia & New Zealand 150 (ANZ 150), released on November 25, 2014, marks an expansion beyond the largest sites to focused geographies.
-This report compares the ANZ region to the global report released in June utilizing the same methodology and sampling techniques.
+The Australia & New Zealand 150 (ANZ 150), compares the ANZ region to the global report.

 ANZ 150 Audit & Honour Roll Report (PDF - Released Nov 25)